danielrcollins1/OED-Expanded/traps.md

 **Pit; Flooding**: A torrent of liquid forces victim to bottom (drowning damage 1d3/round); victims require outside assistance to escape (AC 2 to grab pole or rope and be pulled out).

 **Pit; Locking, Flooding**:  The pit lid closes behind the victim, and can not be opened from within, except with magic.
-An outside character must Force Door (2in6 plus Strength Bonus).
+An outside character must Force Door (2 in 6 + Strength Bonus).
 A torrent of liquid forces victim to bottom (drowning damage 1d3/round); victims require outside assistance to escape (AC 2 to grab pole or rope and be pulled out).

 **Pit; Locking, Crushing**: The pit lid closes behind the victim, and can not be opened from within, except with magic.
-An outside character must Force Door (2in6 plus Strength Bonus).
+An outside character must Force Door (2 in 6 + Strength Bonus).
 The walls start crushing in 1d3 rounds, which then requires a save vs. death each round thereafter.

 ### Shooting Traps
 The basic shooting trap attacks as a 3 HD monster (+3 to hit), firing the listed number of projectiles from concealed holes.
 Targets are determined randomly from creatures in the trigger zone.
 On a roll of 1, the Judge may decide the trap is out of ammo.